 High quality illustrations for scientific and marketing documents

 Syntivia’s experts in cellular biology use state-of-the-art tools to help you find the answers you seek.
-Our high tech equipment produces stunning scientific images to help you demonstrate the added value of your cosmetic ingredients and formulas and present them to their best advantage.
+The high tech equipment we use produces stunning scientific imaging to help you demonstrate the added value of your cosmetic ingredients and formulas and present them to their best advantage.
 Specific research projects can be illustrated with high quality images and videos to lay the groundwork for your scientific presentations.

-Both our Selective Plane Illumination Microscope (SPIM) and our biphotonic microscope can be used to give a clear 2D and 3D view of potential changes in human skin structure.
-To illustrate the efficiency of a cosmetic formula or active ingredient, we can study dermal and epidermal organization or density, visualize changes in skin compartments: epidermal thickness or dermal fibre structure, sebaceous glands, hair follicles….
+Both Selective Plane Illumination Microscope (SPIM) and biphotonic microscope can be used to give a clear 2D and 3D view of human skin structure.
+To illustrate the efficiency of a cosmetic formula or active ingredient, we can study dermal and epidermal organization or density.
+We can also visualize changes in skin compartments: epidermal thickness or dermal fibre structure, sebaceous glands, hair follicles….

-Our Arrayscan automated microscope allows us to quantify any type of cell protein.
-This process helps us illustrate cytoplasm or nucleus protein expression or protein translocation.
-In this image, the Arrayscan microscope has selected Collagen I labelled by immunofluorescence in the cytoplasm of normal human dermal fibroblasts.
-The Collagen I is automatically quantified with great precision in order to measure the effect of an anti-aging active ingredient in skin cells.
+Arrayscan automated microscope allows us to quantify any type of cell protein.
+This process helps us illustrate cytoplasm or nucleus protein expression.
+In this image, the microscope has selected Collagen I labelled by immunofluorescence in the cytoplasm of normal human dermal fibroblasts.
+The protein is automatically quantified with great precision in order to measure the effect of an anti-aging ingredient in skin cells.

 SYNTIVIA uses the best life science tools available